 During the last period, the provisions of Art.
 1145 et seq. of the CCP have not been changed.
-The Act of 4 July 2019 amending the Act, the CCP and certain other acts (Journal of Laws of 2019, item 1460) introduced a number of changes in the Polish civil procedure, but not within these provisions.

 5.2 Are there any particular tips you would give, or critical issues that you would flag, to clients seeking to recognise and enforce a foreign judgment in your jurisdiction?